tobbik/lua-t/docs/T.Test.rst

 accept a table that has all test functions defined as members.
 Upon constructing the T.Test instance all members of the table will be iterated over like ``pairs()``.
 That order will be used as execution order for the T.Test instance.
-That means the order gets randomized at constrution time and each consecutive execution of the entire suite will happen in the same random order::
+That means the order gets randomized at construction time and each consecutive execution of the entire suite will happen in the same random order::